5 Mistakes To Avoid When Driving a Diesel Truck

 Forgetting To Change the Fuel Filter

-Your diesel truck has a fuel filter that you need to change regularly.
+One thing you should know about your diesel truck is that it has a fuel filter that you need to change regularly.
 This filter catches any debris or contaminants that might be in the fuel.

 If you don’t change it, it can get clogged and cause problems with your engine.
 Check your owner’s manual for the recommended interval for changing your fuel filter.